cortexlabs/cortex/docs/deployments/realtime-api/predictors.md

             config (required): Dictionary passed from API configuration (if specified).
 This may contain information on where to download the model and/or metadata.
             python_client (optional): Python client which is used to retrieve models for prediction.
 This should be saved for use in predict().
-                Required when `predictor.model_path` or `predictor.models`
+                Required when `predictor.model_path` or `predictor.models` is
-                field is specified in the api configuration yaml.
+                specified in the api configuration.
         """
         self.client = python_client # optional